MichaelCWalsh7/Milestone-Project-2/README.md

         5. As a First Time Visitor, I want to be able to adjust or mute the volume of the game as I so choose.
         6. As a First Time Visitor, I want to control exactly when the game/timer starts so I'm not unduly thrust into a game experience that I'm not prepared for.
+        7. As a First Time visitor I want to clear track my progress through the game.

     -   #### Returning Visitor Goals